ProDigresser/project-1/README.md

 #### The Boundaries & Adjacent Cells

-For a game of this type to function properly the boundaries need to be clearly set.
+For a game of this type to function properly, the boundaries need to be clearly set.
 If these parameters are not set properly then functions and selectors are prone to wrap around the grid, select the wrong element or not function as intended.

 I found that many of the calculations were similar when checking for local mines could be assigned at the beginning of the game.
 This made for much more legible and scalable code down the line.